ginstrom/paladin-novel/manuscript/chapter-14.md

 Gond sank down beside her, his back against the ancient bark.
 "And the rest?"

-"They learned the hardest lesson of all—that divine power is not about preventing all suffering, but about choosing which suffering to prevent.
-That being a paladin means accepting that you cannot save everyone, but still trying to save those you can."
+"They learned the hardest lesson of all—that divine power is not about preventing all suffering, but about trusting divine wisdom even when it conflicts with mortal compassion.
+That being a paladin means accepting that the gods see patterns we cannot, and sometimes mercy means letting go."

 The words hit Gond like physical blows.
 "So I'm supposed to just accept that Willem died?
-That seven good people are dead because I wasn't strong enough?"
+That I defied Alanyi's direct instruction because I thought I knew better?"

-"You are supposed to accept that Willem died because evil men chose to attack innocent people.
-That seven good people died because they chose to stand against that evil, knowing the cost."
+"You are supposed to accept that Willem died because it was his time, and Alanyi knew his spirit was ready for release.
+That seven good people died because they chose to stand against evil, knowing the cost."
 Silviana turned to face him, her expression gentle but implacable.
-"Their deaths are not your failure, Gond.
-They are the price of living in a world where such choices must be made."
+"Your defiance was not malice, Gond—it was love.
+But divine wisdom encompasses more than mortal understanding."

-"But if I'd been stronger—"
+"But I nearly died trying to save him—"

-"If you had been stronger, perhaps Willem would have lived.
-And perhaps the effort would have killed you, leaving two hundred people defenseless against the next attack."
+"And that taught you something crucial about the relationship between divine will and mortal desire."
 She placed a hand on his shoulder.
-"Divine power has limits, even for paladins.
-The question is not whether you can save everyone—it is whether you will continue trying to save those you can."
+"The gods do not give us power to override their judgment, but to serve their greater purpose.
+The question is not whether you can save everyone—it is whether you will learn to trust divine guidance even when your heart rebels against it."

 Gond closed his eyes, feeling the weight of her words settle over him.
 In the distance, he could hear the sounds of the settlement—people rebuilding, tending to the wounded, preparing for whatever came next.
 They were continuing on despite their losses, finding strength in each other and in the hope he'd helped kindle.